lucasdelara/distributional_regression-counterfactuals/README.md

 This is the code used for the simulations of the paper *Canonical Representations of Markovian Structural Causal Models: A Framework for Counterfactual Reasoning* (Lucas De Lara, 2025).

-By executing the three scripts, one recovers the same plots from the paper.
+By executing the three scripts, one recovers the plots from the paper.

 The code permits to train a distributional regression model in a similar fashion to standard regression models.